ixnas/Quickwarden/README.md

 This currently consists of:

  - E-mail addresses for signed-in users
- - Bitwarden CLI vault location and session keys
+ - Bitwarden CLI vault locations and session keys
  - IDs of your most recently used vault items

-The key to unlock this data is securely stored in your platform's credential manager.
+The key to unlock this data is stored in your platform's credential manager.
-On Windows Quickwarden will use the Windows Hello, on macOS it'll use Keychain.
+On Windows Quickwarden will use Windows Hello, on macOS it'll use Keychain.

-The binary releases are currently signed with a self-signed certificate.
-This ensures that only these signed binary releases are able to unlock Quickwarden's encrypted data.
-Other applications won't be able to access this data unless if you're on macOS and specifically allow another app to access Quickwarden's keychain entry.
+On Windows, other applications won't be able to access this data without you first authenticating with Windows Hello.
+Unfortunately Windows doesn't have a mechanism to identify apps and restrict stored credentials to a specific application, so never accept Windows Hello prompts from apps you don't trust.
+Quickwarden will only ever trigger a prompt just after it starts up.

+On macOS, only applications that you specifically allow to access the Quickwarden Keychain entry will have access to Quickwarden's data.
+Whenever you update Quickwarden and the Keychain prompt comes up saying that Quickwarden wants to access your Quickwarden keychain entry, click "Always Allow".
+The prompt won't come up anymore until you update Quickwarden again.
+In no other circumstance should you ever allow any app access to this entry.

 ## Disclaimer